dinki/View-Assist/View_Assist_custom_sentences/Broadcast/README.md

 ```

 Note that you must have at least two View Assist devices configured and in your View Assist group to use this automation
+## To Do
+* Fix logic for audio only to use boolean and not string